Fluctuations in Various Regimes of Non-Hermiticity and a Holographic Principle: Introduction

 Let us be more precise.
 In \cite{Eisler,MMSV} in dimension $d=1$ an exact map was exploited between the ground state wave function of $n$ free Fermions in a harmonic trap and the eigenvalues of the Gaussian unitary ensemble (GUE) of random matrices to compute quantities in the quantum system that are not accessible with standard techniques from physics, such as the local density approximation.
 What makes this map even more interesting is that it was shown that the variance of the number of Fermions in an interval in the bulk of the spectrum is directly proportional to the entanglement entropy with respect to the complement of that interval \cite{CDM}.
 While the entropy is difficult to measure directly in experiments, the variance of the number of Fermions in a set is directly accessible.

 This setup of free Fermions in a harmonic trap has been studied in higher dimensions $d>1$ too, and although there is no random matrix ensemble associated to it, techniques for determinantal point processes and asymptotic analysis developed in random matrix theory apply.
 We refer to \cite{DDMSrev} for a review, including possible realizations in experiments.
 This approach allows to analytically calculate various quantities for finite and large-$n$, such as linear statistics, in particular the variance and higher-order cumulants.
 The proportionality between entropy and variance continues to hold for $d>1$ \cite{Vicari,CMV}.
-Furthermore, there is a generalization of such a map to other quantum Hamiltonians, with particular potentials including a hard wall, to classical random matrix ensembles of Wishart and Jacobi type, cf. \cite{DDMSrev} and references therein.

-A map of quantum Hamiltonians to non-Hermitian random matrices also exists \cite{LMS}.
-It relates the complex Ginibre ensemble with independent complex Gaussian matrix elements to the ground state of free Fermions in two dimensions in a rotating harmonic trap under certain conditions.
+Furthermore, there is a generalization of such a map to other quantum Hamiltonians, with particular potentials including a hard wall, to classical random matrix ensembles of Wishart and Jacobi type, cf. \cite{DDMSrev} and references therein. {A map similar of quantum Hamiltonians to non-Hermitian random matrices was uncovered in \cite{LMS}.} It relates the complex Ginibre ensemble, introduced by Ginibre in 1965 \cite{Ginibre}, with independent complex Gaussian matrix elements, to the ground state of free Fermions in two dimensions in a rotating harmonic trap under certain conditions.
 This is equivalent to free electrons in a harmonic trap subject to a quadrupolar magnetic field, when filling only the lowest Landau levels.
-The map is a particular case of the Landau Hamiltonian on noninteracting electrons in a magnetic field.
-Filling higher-order Landau levels has been taken into account too \cite{Shirai,KMS,SDMS}, as well as an extension to non-zero temperature \cite{KDMS}.
+This map is a particular case of the Landau Hamiltonian on noninteracting electrons in a magnetic field.
+Filling higher-order Landau levels has been considered too \cite{Shirai,KMS,SDMS,Demni}, as well as an extension to non-zero temperature \cite{KDMS}.
 Let us emphasize that this setup of electrons in two dimensions in a perpendicular magnetic field is different from the first example of electrons in $d=2$ in a harmonic trap.
+In this map to the complex Ginibre ensemble, the proportionality between Renyi entropy $\mathfrak S^q$, for $q>1$, and von Neumann entropy $\mathfrak S^1$ on the one side, and the number variance of points within a set $A$ on the other side has been established in certain cases \cite{LMS}.
+Namely, for a centered circular domain $A$, the respective number variance and entanglement entropy $\mathfrak S^q$ are proportional to the circumference $|\partial A|=2\pi a$ of the disc $A$ with radius $a$.
+This proportionality is universal in the sense that it continues to hold for higher-order, rotationally invariant random matrix potentials, given by normal random matrices \cite{LMS,AkByEb}, and includes the computation of higher-order cumulants.